+Conference Judging: Saturday, July 22, 2:30 p.m., Pavilion

-Project Drop Off: Monday, July 25, 5 to 8 p.m.
-All exhibits are to be checked in for display at the 4-H show on Monday, July 25, between 5 - 8 p.m. to be eligible for premiums.
-Conference Judging: Thursday, July 7, 9 a.m., Liberty Bible Church, Eureka
+All exhibits are to be checked in for display at the 4-H show on Monday, July 24, between 4 - 8 p.m. to be eligible for premiums.

 Reading Unit 1 - Make a bookmark depicting a story or character from the book.
 Be prepared to discuss how the bookmark relates to story or character.
 No 3-dimensional bookmarks are allowed.